Ada Whiting

-Ada Whiting was an Australian oil and watercolour painter and miniaturist.
+Ada Clara Whiting nee Cherry was an Australian oil and watercolour painter and miniaturist.
 She was active from 1898 to 1944, and received prestigious commissions to paint vice regal representatives, prominent members of society and celebrities, in Melbourne and later Sydney.

 Biography

 Ada Clara Whiting (1859-1953) was born Ada Clara Cherry in Hobart, Tasmania.
 She was the second-eldest of five children of the English-born photographer, artist and miniaturist George Cherry and Mary Ann Mathilda (née James).
 After the early death of her parents, Whiting moved to Geelong with her siblings, where she attended the Geelong Technological School and School of Drawing.
 In 1874, she was awarded first prize for figure drawing and in 1879 she received prizes for flowers in nature and shells.
 Whiting's work was also included in the Melbourne School of Design's exhibitions at the Academy of Arts in 1877.

 Whiting obtained work with the photographic studio Johnstone, O'Shannessy and Co, hand-colouring photographs.
 She married photographer Saville Whiting in 1888.
 Her husband had also been employed at Johnstone, O'Shannessy and Co.
 After a difficult marriage and two children, they eventually divorced in 1899, with Whiting citing "desertion and habitual drunkenness" as the causes.
 Whiting had already found a studio and was working to support herself and her children as early as 1893.